Chrinkus/Tub-O-Script/EJS/Chapter13/notes.md

 ###Creating Nodes
 - we want to replace all images in a document with the text held in their alt attributes
-    - we remove the image and create a text node using document.createTextNode()
+    - we remove the image and create a text node (type 3) using document.createTextNode()
 ```html
 <p>The <img src="img/cat.png" alt="Cat"> in the <img src="img/hat.png" alt="Hat">.</p>